 If you’ve learned to use credit responsibly by paying your credit card bills in full each month and you’ve established an excellent credit score, you may have access to all types of credit cards that offer generous sign-up bonuses in cash or free travel, in addition to ongoing rewards for every dollar you spend.

 Keep in mind, these cards are suited for consumers who don’t carry balances.
-If you need to transfer an existing balance to a lower-rate card, check out these balance transfer credit card offers instead.
+If you need to transfer an existing balance to a lower-rate card, you’ll want to look into balance transfer credit cards instead.

 (skip to section)